Buedenbender/datscience/README.md

 utility for conducting factor analyses or principal component analyses.

-The overall goal was to improve the workflow of data analysis and help with formatting challenges I frequently encounter.
-To illustrate this, I will present and briefly elaborate on one typical problem I frequently encounter (getting the stats from R with the right format into MS Word), and what this package provides to solve this.
+The overall goal was to improve the workflow of data analysis and help with formatting challenges I encountered in the preparation of submission to scientific journals.
+Below are exemplary problems I frequently encountered in the past: getting the stats from R with the right format into MS Word, and what this package provides to solve this.

-As of March 2022 the new function `datscience::flex_table1()` makes the creation of the Sociodemograhpic Table 1 (including a subsample comparison), basically a piece of cake.
+As of March 2022 the new function `datscience::flex_table1()` makes the creation of the Sociodemograhpic Table 1 (including the statistical comparisons of subsamples), basically a piece of cake.
 Take a look at the new article `vignette("flex_table1")`

 ### Teaser of `datscience` Functionality